mistsys/mist-vble-android-sdk/README.md

 ## Release Notes:
 **New:**
-* Upgraded the cipher suite for websocket connection to provide support in Android 10.
-* SSL Upgrade.
+* Support to enroll Org on Google Cloud Environment, in addition to AWS.

 **Improvements:**
+* Enhancements in SDK to improve the location and direction accuracy based on-device sensor data.
-* Minor bug fixes with Android Sensor fusion optimization.
+* Minor bug fixes.

 ## Integrating Mist SDK